chicupatel-developer/University-Admin/README.md

 	- when User bypasses Header menu options and directly types url then, on Server side Api's Controller code checks with [Authorize("Admin")] and if un-authorised then, returns 403 (Forbidden)
 	- on Angular side auth.interceptor.ts file catches 403 and, redirects to Home page

-### ---> [Signin]

-	- User can sign-in
-	- after successful sign-in, Token, Role and other User's information is stored on Client side and menu options are displayed as per User's Role and redirects to Home page
-	- after un-successful sign-in, error message is displayed

 ### ---> [Registration]